Flight canceled? Experts share some advice about what to do

 IS THE AIRLINE REQUIRED TO GIVE ME A HOTEL ROOM, OR OTHER COMPENSATION?

-A. No. Each airline has its own policies about providing for customers whose flights are canceled, according to the DOT.
+No. Each airline has its own policies about providing for customers whose flights are canceled, according to the DOT.
 But many airlines do offer accommodations, so you should check with their staff.

 I’M FACING A LONG WAIT TO REBOOK.
 WHAT SHOULD I DO?